KureneAmy/SPRITE-Processing-Pipeline/README.md

       rm GRCh38.primary_assembly.genome.fa
       ```

-5.  **Data Preparation**: The data run by this pipeline is from SRR7216005 in the SRA database.The specific processing method is as follows
+5.  **Data Preparation**: The test data run by this pipeline is from SRR7216005 in the SRA database.The specific processing method is as follows

     ```bash
     # Download the test sra data